Manav783/fifo/asynchronous/fifo_async.md

 ---

 ## Verification Strategy
-The design is verified using a high-fidelity testbench in **Aldec Riviera-PRO**, featuring:
+The design is verified using a high-fidelity testbench, featuring:
 * **Asynchronous Clock Generation:** Independent frequencies for `wr_clk` (100MHz) and `rd_clk` (40MHz).
 * **Latency Modeling:** Accounts for the 3–4 cycle delay required for pointer synchronization.
 * **Timeout Protection:** Safety mechanisms to prevent simulation hangs during CDC failures.
 * **Self-Checking Monitor:** Automatic data comparison against a SystemVerilog reference queue.

+* A better and improved version of testbench will soon be done and verified

 ---